sregadbai/CoreJava/README.md

 # CoreJava
-This repo consists of core java programs
+This repo consists of core java programs.
+Each feature branch helps me track the progress.